microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 prompt).

 This spec proposes no new mitigations for dealing with these issues.
-It may in fact make them more prevalant, by making elevated contexts more easily accessible.
+It may in fact make them more prevalent, by making elevated contexts more easily accessible.

 Unfortunately, these issues are OS bugs that are largely out of our own control.